1. What is CMMC?

 In reality, people have not been very honest about their compliance, and the military needs to know in truth, whether they are compliant or not.

-The official answer is, however, “The aggregate loss of Controlled Unclassified Information (CUI) from the DIB sector increases risk to national economic security and in turn, national security,” the DOD said on its website.
+The official answer is, however, “The aggregate loss of Controlled Unclassified Information (CUI) from the DIB sector increases the risk to national economic security and in turn, national security,” the DOD said on its website.
 “In order to reduce this risk, the Department has continued to work with the DIB (Defense Industrial Base) sector to enhance its protection of CUI in its unclassified networks.”

 CMMC was created as a response to the significant compromises of sensitive defense information located on contractors’ information systems.
 The United States Department of Defense (DoD) released the first Cybersecurity Maturity Model Certification on January 31st, 2020.